ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 - The last granule (granule 1082) "contains" less than 8192 rows.

 - We marked some column values from our primary key columns (<font face = "monospace">UserID</font>, <font face = "monospace">URL</font>) in orange.
-  These orange marked column values are the primary key column values of each first row of each granule.
+  These orange-marked column values are the primary key column values of each first row of each granule.
-  As we will see below, these orange marked column values will be the entries in the table's primary index.
+  As we will see below, these orange-marked column values will be the entries in the table's primary index.

 - We are numbering granules starting with 0 in order to be aligned with the ClickHouse internal numbering scheme that is also used for logging messages.
 :::